Cornell College: Campus buildings

 Cornell contains 9 academic buildings.
 College Hall (also sometimes called "Old Main"), the oldest building on campus, houses classrooms and offices of several social science and humanities departments.
 South Hall, originally a male dormitory, houses the Politics and Creative Writing Departments.
 Prall House contains offices and classrooms of the Philosophy and Religion Departments.
-The Merle West Science Center houses the Physics, Biology, and Chemistry Departments.
+The Merle West Science Center houses the Physics, Engineering, Mathematics, Statistics, and Computer Science Departments.
 West Science contains one of the school's two stadium seating lecture-style classrooms, with a capacity around 100.
 These have since been relocated to the new science building, Russell Science Center.
 It opened for classes for the 2019–2020 academic year.
 The Norton Geology Center contains both an extensive museum and classrooms for geological sciences.
 Law Hall includes the Math, Computer Science, and Psychology Departments, and is the computing hub of the campus.
 McWethy Hall, formerly a gymnasium, was remodeled and now contains the studios and offices of the Art Department.
 Armstrong Hall and Youngker Hall are adjoining fine arts buildings.
 Armstrong Hall is the location of the Music Department, while Youngker Hall contains the Theatre Department, including Kimmel Theatre.
 In addition, the Small Sports Center and the Lytle House contain classrooms of the Kinesiology Department.

 Cole Library serves both the college and the Mount Vernon community.